cossacklabs/rd_themis/README.md

 Works like the standard Redis `SET` command, but stores the encrypted data (encrypted with [Themis Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem) in Seal Mode) instead of the plaintext data.

 ### `rd_themis.cget key password`
-Decrypt and return stored data.
+Decrypts and returns the stored data.

 ### `rd_themis.msset key public_key data`
 Works like the standard Redis `SET` command, but stores the encrypted data (encrypted with [Themis Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem) with random key, wrapped in [Themis Secure Message](https://github.com/cossacklabs/themis/wiki/Secure-Message-cryptosystem) with random sender key and fixed decryption key) instead of the clear data.

 ### `rd_themis.msget key private_key`
-Decrypt and return stored data.
+Decrypts and returns the stored data.

-Command alternatives, using `RedisModule_BlockClient` API
+Alternative commands for using `RedisModule_BlockClient` API
 ---

 ### `rd_themis.csetbl key password data`
 Works like the standard Redis `SET` command, but stores the encrypted data (encrypted with [Themis Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem) in Seal Mode) instead of the plaintext data.

 ### `rd_themis.cgetbl key password`
-Decrypt and return stored data.
+Decrypts and returns the stored data.

 ### `rd_themis.mssetbl key public_key data`
 Works like the standard Redis `SET` command, but stores the encrypted data (encrypted with [Themis Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem) with random key, wrapped in [Themis Secure Message](https://github.com/cossacklabs/themis/wiki/Secure-Message-cryptosystem) with random sender key and fixed decryption key) instead of the clear data.

 ### `rd_themis.msgetbl key private_key`
-Decrypt and return stored data.
+Decrypts and returns the stored data.

 Examples and use-cases
 ---

-In `/examples/`, we've put two simple examples on using Rd_Themis in Python and Ruby.
+In `/examples/` we put two simple examples of using Rd_Themis in Python and Ruby.
 They require corresponding Themis wrappers ([Python package](https://pypi.python.org/pypi/pythemis), [Ruby Gem](https://rubygems.org/gems/rubythemis)) to run.

-Rd_Themis is especially beneficial within apps, which use Themis for many things.
-For example, you may encrypt something in your Python application, store it in Redis via regular `SET` command, then fetch the same blob of data from JS code in environment, which doesn't have Themis port, and use `rd_themis.cget` to decrypt the blob.
+Rd_Themis is especially beneficial within apps that use Themis for many things.
+For example, you may encrypt something in your Python application, store it in Redis via regular `SET` command, then fetch the same blob of data from JS code in an environment that doesn't have Themis port, and then use `rd_themis.cget` to decrypt the blob.